Updated February 1, 2020

 Dental issues in pets start when plaque hardens into tartar.
 Tartar above the gum line can easily be seen and removed, but plaque below the gum line is damaging, and sets the stage for infection and injury to the jawbone.

-Take your cat or dog to the veterinarian if you observe any of the following:
+Your pet’s teeth should be checked at least once a year by your veterinarian for early signs of a problem and to keep your pet’s mouth healthy.
+Take your cat or dog to the veterinarian sooner if you observe any of the following:

 - Bad breath